Full Duplex Operation for Small Cells: UE Selection and Power Allocation

 \section{UE Selection and Power Allocation}

 As discussed in the previous section that FD throughput gain is available only under certain propagation conditions, distances among nodes in the network, and power levels.
 This suggests that FD operation should be used opportunistically, that is, with an intelligent scheduler that selects UEs to achieve FD gain when appropriate, and otherwise defaults to HD operation.
 With this capability, our design of the scheduler attempts to meet the typical criteria of most schedulers: maximize the system throughput while maintaining a level of fairness.
+In this paper we assume a centralized scheduler that has access to global system information, i.e., channel state information, power, etc. The results generated using this scheduler can be viewed as an upper bound on system performance.

 In a multi-cell scenario where each cell consists of multiple UEs, the objective of the scheduler in timeslot $t$ is to maximize the logarithmic sum of the average rates of all the UEs~\cite{Stoylar05}.
 In this paper, for all systems (HD and FD), we assume that each UE has infinite backlogged data in each direction.
 In the FD system the scheduler needs to maximize the throughput simultaneously in both uplink and downlink directions.
 The objective of the scheduler is defined as